top of page

 The answer is recognizing the role Escalation of Commitment plays in our decision-making.

-Not long ago, I was sitting on the sidelines watching my daughter’s soccer team chase the ball using a mob-mentality offense only seven-year-olds seem to understand.
-I heard a fellow parent trying to motivate his crying daughter to join the fray by saying
+Not long ago, I found myself on the sidelines, watching my daughter’s soccer team deploy a mob-mentality offense only seven-year-olds seem to understand.
+Amidst the chaos, I overheard a fellow parent trying to motivate his crying daughter with the words, “We committed to the season, and we aren’t quitting now.”

 Escalation of Commitment